 - Actives are essentially extra abilities, used with the number key assigned to the item slot occupied.
 Examples include Zhonya's Hourglass, Youmuu's Ghostblade, and Ravenous Hydra.

-- Passives don't require commands to be activated.
+- Passives don't require any button-pressing.
 Examples include Trinity Force, Warmog's Armor, and Liandry's Torment.

 - Unique passives and actives of the same name do not stack.
 This means owning two items with the same unique active/passive will only give the benefit of one.
 For example, owning Zephyr and Mercury's Treads only grants 35% Tenacity, not 70%.
 Owning 2 Zhonya's Hourglass and using 1 will put both on cooldown.

 Purchased items occupy 1 of 6 item slots and take effect immediately; there is no need to "equip" them.
-Consumables like potions and elixirs don't do anything until consumed.
+Consumables like potions and elixirs don't do anything until consumed by using the number key of their item slot.

 Basic items are the starting point in any item's final recipe.
 Most are prerequisite for several different components or items, allowing adaptive build strategies.